• Skip to main content

 Woman walking out of a jail toward her child.

 Prisons and jails are filled with women whose lives have been devastated by trauma, abuse, and addiction.
-These statistics surrounding incarcerated women are alarming and reveal the complex challenges they […]
+These statistics surrounding incarcerated women are alarming and reveal the complex challenges they face.
+This situation highlights the critical need for comprehensive reentry programs.
+In 2022, the number of women incarcerated in jails and prisons across the United […]

 Reentry for Women: An Overlooked yet Essential Service